A tax audit ending badly doesn’t have to be the end. You got options. From objections and appeals to much more.

 You can always try to negotiate with the ATO and settle outside of court.

 a) Consider your credit rating at the ATO.
-The ATO will have assessed your ability to pay.
+If it is good, the ATO will talk.

 b) Propose different payment options

-c) Show they ATO how they will be better off under these
+c) Show how the ATO will be better off under these

-d) Volunteer financial information to show that you will be able to pay
+d) Show that you will be able to pay

 e) Promise to pay and keep that promise